 All food and beverages served at public events in the College cafeteria must be provided exclusively by the food services concession.
 Public events outside the cafeteria may be catered by external caterers.
 However, for purposes of convenience and quality assurance, the cafeteria concession is recommended for all events.
 External caterers must be licensed by the New York City Health Department.
 Event sponsors using external caterers must furnish a copy of the license with the space request.

 All security functions on the BCC campus are performed exclusively by City University public safety personnel.
 No private security personnel, such as bodyguards or escorts acting in a security capacity, shall perform any security functions on College property.
 This policy does not apply to sworn law enforcement officers representing the federal, state or municipal governments, nor does it apply to a limited number of security personnel accompanying representatives of foreign states.
 These law enforcement officers should coordinate their efforts with Campus Safety.

 Advertising and Publicity

 Internal advertising of student-sponsored events must be approved by the Student Activities Office.
 External advertising by all users by direct mail or through publicity outlets must be approved by the Office of Public Relations.
 The latter includes, but is not limited to, press releases, television and radio advertisements, newspaper and other print advertisements, posters, flyers and handbills.

 The posting of publicity materials by all users on College premises is strictly limited to bulletin boards.
 Detailed guidelines for the posting of publicity materials are on file in the Student Activities Office.

 Timeliness of Request

 Space requests are honored on a first-come, first-served basis.
-All requests, however, must be submitted at least one week for a request to be processed.
+All requests, however, must be submitted at least 14 days in advance.